 Women Leaders of Tomorrow is a firm believer of women’s education and sports.
-We have been advocating, specially after the collapse of the Afghan central government last year to present day.
-And will continue until justice is served for the Afghan women athletes.
+We have been vocal advocated after the collapse of the Afghan central government last year to the present day.
+We will continue until justice is served for the Afghan women athletes.

 The founder and the Executive Director of Women Leaders of Tomorrow has appeared before the Special Committee at the House of Commons on March 28th, 2022.